kfusilier/antiSocial_Network/README.md

 ★·.·´¯`·.·★ CONTRIBUTING INSTRUCTION ★·.·´¯`·.·★
 Thanks for your interest in antiSocial.
 We are open your input!
 We want to make every contribution to this project as transparent and effortless as possible.

-Instructions
+**_Instructions_**

-Fork this Repository
+-    Fork this Repository
-Clone your forked repository
+-    Clone your forked repository
-Add your scripts
+-    Add your scripts
-Commit & Push
+-    Commit & Push
-Create a pull request
+-    Create a pull request
-Star this repository
+-    Star this repository
-Wait for Pull Request to merge
+-    Wait for Pull Request to merge
-Celebrate, your first step into the open Source World and contribute more★·.·´¯`·.·★ Installation ★·.·´¯`·.·★
+-    Celebrate your contribution to the open Source World
+-    Find a new project, rinse, repeat!

+★·.·´¯`·.·★ Installation ★·.·´¯`·.·★

 ★·.·´¯`·.·★ License ★·.·´¯`·.·★
 If you submit code changes, your submissions are understood to be under the same [MIT License](https://choosealicense.com/licenses/mit/) that covers the project.

 ★·.·´¯`·.·★ Support ★·.·´¯`·.·★

-★·.·´¯`·.·★ ★·.·´¯`·.·★

-★·.·´¯`·.·★ ★·.·´¯`·.·★

 <!-- https://www.makeareadme.com/ -->